-Al Salam Private School is located in Al Nahda, Dubai.
+Al Salam Private School is a long-established and popular school, located in Al Nahda, Dubai.
 It provides a UK curriculum education for both girls and boys, from ages 3 to 18.
-It currently has 1,181 students, of whom just under one in five (18%) are from local, Emirati families.
-Arab nationals as a whole make up the largest group of students.
+It will be opening a second school in 2019.

 Founded in 1988, Al Salam Private School is one of the oldest UK curriculum schools in Dubai.
 Originally opened as a nursery in 1985, the school followed shortly thereafter in a group of private villas and relocated to its current purpose-built site in the Al Nahda area, in 2002.
 It is accessible to families from both the traditional Deira area of the city, but also to students travelling from Sharjah and further afield.